boatbomber/CullThrottle/README.md

 CullThrottle:SetRefreshRates(refreshRates: NumberRange)
 ```

 Sets the desired refresh rates for CullThrottle, in Hz (updates per second).
 The range's `Max` is the best (most frequent) refresh rate, the maximum rate at which CullThrottle will update objects, and its `Min` is the worst (least frequent) refresh rate, the minimum rate at which CullThrottle will update objects.
-The rates must be greater than zero; otherwise this throws.
+The rates must be greater than zero, otherwise this throws.

 For example, `SetRefreshRates(NumberRange.new(15, 60))` updates the most important objects up to 60 times per second and the least important ones at least 15 times per second.

-**IMPORTANT:** In some scenarios, these rates may be violated.
+In some scenarios, these rates may be violated.
 If there is surplus update budget, objects may be updated more frequently than the best refresh rate.
 If there is not enough update budget, objects may be updated less frequently than the worst refresh rate.
 If you want to guarantee that objects do not go below the worst rate, even at the cost of game performance, you can use `SetStrictlyEnforceWorstRefreshRate`.

 ```Luau
 CullThrottle:SetComputeVisibilityOnlyOnDemand(computeVisibilityOnlyOnDemand: boolean)